PC Bottleneck Calculator

 | Over 25% | Red | Significant imbalance | The stronger component is being wasted - prioritise upgrading the bottleneck |

-Why Resolution Changes the Bottleneck
+Why Does Resolution Change the Bottleneck?

 | Resolution | Pixels Per Frame | Bottleneck Tendency | Why |